bneil/bneil.github.io/content/posts/2023-11-10-on-four-day-workweeks.md

 I could find more bullets, and I probably should, given the number of times ive had to defend this cultural choice.
 But its deep in me, that part of me that just enjoys working without structure.
 Which I get to do, if I want on Fridays.
 I can spin up a microservice or I can go walk with my wife - I can go for a run and not worry im not in by 10am.
 I love it and I love giving that freedom to anyone who we employ.
 Honestly, its one of the few things in my life I don't mind defending - especially when folks hate it because we could be doing 'more'.
 Well, sure, you can always have people doing more, but the thing is

 That shouldn't be the fucking requirement.
-People need to be motivated, and what motivates someone more than by telling them they get some of their life back by getting shit done.
+People need to be motivated, and what motivates someone more than by telling them they get some of their life back to work on what they want.